Find Duplicate Songs by Title, Artist, Album, and Genre

 • Leverage visualization tools like Folder Size and File Sizes to spot storage anomalies.

-• Ignoring album artwork duplicates.
+• Don’t ignore album artwork duplicates alongside audio duplicates.

-Advanced Workflows for Large Libraries
+Workflow for Large Libraries (100,000+ Tracks)

 For libraries with over 100,000 tracks, a multi-step workflow is optimal: